alisatas/RobotFrameworkWebAutomation/Readme.md

-For running all suites with command:
+For running all suites with one command:  `robot -d report tests`
-'robot -d report tests'